multiplemonomials/Code-Delicious/content/Restaurant Style Eggplant Tofu.md

 Title: Restaurant-Style Eggplant Tofu
 Date: 2025-03-08 23:37:00
-Category: Recipes
+Category: Main Dishes

 Have you ever wondered how to make tofu the way it's served in Thai and Chinese restauraunts, with a golden skin on each piece?
 This recipe will teach you!
 I just had to put this together because I found one recipe for delicious fried tofu, and another for delicious sauteed eggplant in rice vinegar sauce, and I felt like they were a match made in heaven.

-## Modified From:
+## Inspired By:
 _The Vegan Chinese Kitchen_ by Hannah Che, p.
-149
-_Chloe Flavor_ by Chloe Coscarelli, p.
+149, _Chloe Flavor_ by Chloe Coscarelli, p.
 169

 ## Yield:
 4 servings